CLIENT PROJECT

 - A page from the test site was shown to them for five seconds and taken away.

-- A set of questions about that page were asked for the next couple of minutes.
+- A set of questions about that page was asked for the next couple of minutes.
 This cycle was repeated for all the pages.

 - Additional feedback was taken at the end of the sessions.